foundersandcoders/coursebook/src/learn/database/index.md

 ## Using SQLite

 If you have the SQLite command-line program you can create and manipulate databases in your terminal.
 However since we're building a Node app we'll use a library to do this in JS.
-There several to choose from, but the simplest is `better-sqlite3`.
+There are several to choose from, but the simplest is `better-sqlite3`.

 Let's start a new Node project and set it up to use a database.
 First create a new directory and a `package.json`: